oxheadalpha/teztnets/README.md

 A [collection of raw Michelson contracts](https://github.com/oxheadalpha/teztnets/tree/main/bootstrap_contracts) can be optionally deployed in any Teztnet at genesis.

+### Injection of Smart Rollups at genesis

+Rollups can be injected at genesis of your test chain.
+Teztnets supports extraction of the EVM Rollup from the Octez container, and its injection at a predetermined address.

 ### Bootstrap baker and bootstrap p2p endpoint

 Upon deployment of a Teztnet, a genesis baker will run and its p2p and rpc endpoints will be exposed externally.